amoslanka/notify/README.md

 Some keys to understanding what Notify does:

-- Declaring a notification means creating a configuration that will be used whenever you later send a notification of this type.
+- A notification strategy, or often just referred to as a notification, is creating a blueprint for messages that you will send out.
+The strategy refers to the set of rules and configurations that will be applied to the message, unless they are overridden when created.
-- Notification declarations are stored in your `app/notifications` directory.
+- Notification strategies are stored in your `app/notifications` directory.
-- Creating a notification means instantiating a notification that will be delivered to one or many receivers.
+- Creating a notification means specifying a strategy and configurations to use, and letting Notify create the models it uses to connect your receivers with the message.
-- Notify includes data models and migrations for notifications and deliveries.
+- Notify includes data models and migrations for messages and deliveries.
-- The notification model does not contain the actual text or message you'll be sending your users, but uses a polymorphic `activity` association in order to reference a model that does.
+- The message model does not contain the actual text or message you'll be sending your users, but uses a polymorphic `activity` association in order to reference a model that does.
 Have regular announcements that are sent out on a regular basis?
 Create an announcements model and pass an instance when creating the notification.
 - Rendering is all up to you.
 Whether you're delivering via email, push notification, or some other service, rendering the message is up to you.
-Notify provides patterns to follow for how to make this happen, especially since a notification should be rendered differently based on the service.
+Notify provides patterns to follow for how to make this happen, especially since a message should be rendered differently based on the service.
-- A notification can have one or many receivers.
-Associating many receivers implies that the notification will be delivered to all receivers using the same ruleset as defined by the notification declaration and in the rules provided when creating the notification.
+- A message can have one or many receivers.
+Associating many receivers implies that the notification will be delivered to all receivers using the same ruleset as defined by the strategy used and in the rules provided when creating it.
-- The delivery model joins a notification with receivers.
-It also contains values specific per receiver and notification combination such as timestamps for when the notification was delivered to that receiver and when it was received.
+- The delivery model joins a message with receivers.
+It also contains values specific per receiver and message combination such as timestamps for when the message was delivered to that receiver and when it was received.
 - An adapter is a class with an instance method called `deliver` that acts as a middleman between Notify and a specific delivery service.
-It adapts information about the notification and receiver to conform to the protocol of the service code.
+It adapts information about the message and receiver to conform to the protocol of the service code.
 For example, the built in ActionMailer adapter takes the delivery and calls a mailer in the standard way that mailers are used.
 - A ruleset is basically just a hash containing the configuration values for a specific notification.

 ---